Selected projects by ZU students of CCM

 Although quite a few courses at ZU are offered in English, it is not possible to complete a bachelor´s degree in “Communication, Culture & Management | CCM” entirely in English.
 Language skills in English are preferred, while German is an absolute necessity.
 ZU requires very good proficiency in German language on C1 level for all degree-seeking applicants.

 You have questions about the study programs and the application process?
-Then please contact our applicant advisory service.
+Then please contact our team Admissions.

 The unique thing about the CCM study program is that it gives students the opportunity to customize the course content, even allowing them to prepare their own seminars as part of the demand-oriented “Student Studies”.